microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 *Sample success criteria for the IoT sample challenge:*

-To complete this challenge successfully, you should be able to:
+At the end of this challenge you should:
-- Verify that the IoT device boots properly after its thingamajig is configured.
-- Verify that the thingamajig can connect to the mothership.
-- Demonstrate that the thingamajic will not connect to the IoTProxyShip
+- Verify our environment has no UDRs.
+- Validate the following traffic is still going through the NVA.
+  - spoke-to-spoke
+  - spokes-to-onprem
+  - onprem-to-hub
+  - onprem-to-spokes
+- Demonstrate to your coach you understand the behavior of the Route Server for this excercise.

 ## Learning Resources